Ashburton, New Zealand: History

 Ashburton was designated as a borough in 1878.
 At this stage, there were about 500 buildings within the borough.
-A cricket pitch was established in the Ashburton Domain in 1878 and the Ashburton Hospital was established in 1879.

-Electricity first arrived in Ashburton in 1908.
-This was supplied by a 30 kilowatt generator powered by a steam traction engine.
-In 1921 the Ashburton Electric Power Board was established and by 1927 it had 2804 customers.

-Netherby was added to the borough of Ashburton in 1917, Hampstead in 1921, and Allenton in 1939 to the borough of Ashburton.
-In 1955, Tinwald was added to the borough.
+The Ashburton Borough Council was formed in 1878, and remained the local governing authority for the town until the establishment of the Ashburton District Council in 1989.
+The Ashburton County Council first met on 4 January 1877 in the Ashburton Road Board office.
+It became part of Ashburton District Council in 1989, together with Ashburton Borough Council.
+Netherby was added to the borough of Ashburton in 1917, Hampstead in 1921, and Allenton in 1939.
+Tinwald was added to the borough In 1955.

-Ashburton was used as a training base for the Royal New Zealand Air Force during World War 2 with 50 tiger moth aircraft based there.
+During World War II, Ashburton was used as a training base for the Royal New Zealand Air Force with 50 Tiger Moth aircraft based at the Ashburton Aerodrome.